qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 ---

 Today, we are pleased to announce the release of [Qdrant 1.8.0](https://github.com/qdrant/qdrant/releases/tag/v1.8.0).
-We've optimized performance in a number of ways.
+You'll see significant performance improvements.
 We've addressed issues with:

 <!-- Shard deltas (deferred to v1.9) -->
 - Sparse vectors